-- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Company and determined that the most significant are direct laws and regulations related to elements of Company law and tax legislation, and the financial reporting framework. - We understood how the Company is complying with those frameworks by making enquiries of management, those charged with governance and those responsible for legal and compliance matters.
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Company and determined that the most significant are direct laws and regulations related to elements of Company law and tax legislation, and the financial reporting framework.
+Our considerations of other laws and regulations that may have a material effect on the financial statements included permissions and supervisory requirements of the Financial Conduct Authority ('FCA'). - We understood how the Company is complying with those frameworks by making enquiries of management, those charged with governance and those responsible for legal and compliance matters.
 We also reviewed correspondence between the Company and relevant authorities, reviewed minutes of the Board, and gained an understanding of the Company's approach to governance, demonstrated by the internal control processes.

-REPORT TO THE MEMBERS OF SESAME GENERAL INSURANCE SERVICES LIMITED - continued
+REPORT TO THE MEMBERS OF SESAME LIMITED - continued